📈 Our Integration Cost Calculator is live! Check it out!

 vi. in Clause 18(b), disputes shall be resolved before the courts of Bonn, Germany;

 b.
-In relation to transfers of Personal Data originating from Switzerland and subject to the Swiss DPA, the EU SCCs as implemented under subparagraph (a) above will apply with the following modifications and shall constitute the Swiss SCCs:
+Concerning transfers of Personal Data originating from Switzerland and subject to the Swiss DPA, the EU SCCs as implemented under subparagraph (a) above will apply with the following modifications and shall constitute the Swiss SCCs:

 ii. references to specific Articles of Regulation (EU) 2016/679; shall be replaced with the equivalent article or section of the Swiss DPA;